Photo Copyright Affect Autism

 To meet the child where they are at developmentally, we consider the stages discussed two weeks ago regarding their functional emotional developmental capacities (FEDCs).
 If a child is not in a regulated state nor attending to us (FEDC 1), this is where we have to work first: observing the child and joining him/her in his/her interest to gain shared attention with the child in a regulated state.

 This might involve doing some sensory work that is tailored to their individual needs.
-An overstimulated child might need some calming in a dimly-lit room that is quiet and/or some deep pressure, whereas another child might need to go on a swing or wear a weighted vest to give their body input in order to calm their nervous system.
+An overstimulated child might need some calming in a dimly-lit room that is quiet and/or some deep pressure, whereas another child might need to go on a swing or wear a weighted vest to give their body input in order to calm their nervous system while interacting with them.

 Once all of these conditions are met, we have a safe, warm and nurturing relationship with the child, we use genuine affect to interact at the child’s developmental level, tailored to the child’s individual differences and can help the child move ahead in their development.
 How do we do this?
 Using Floortime.

 Until next week, here’s to affecting autism!